BMC Discovery 11.3

-Obviously, the BMC Discovery appliance needs to be able to reach areas of the network in order to discover hosts.
-However various methods of providing secure access are possible without disabling firewalls and access control policies, including using VPN tunnels and using Windows proxy BMC Discovery appliances.
+Obviously, the BMC Discovery appliance must be able to reach the network in order to discover hosts.
+However, various methods of providing secure access are possible without disabling firewalls and access control policies, including using VPN tunnels and using Windows proxy for BMC Discovery appliances.
 Some IDS systems might identify certain activities (such as port scans) as suspicious.

 The discovery process will identify endpoints on such computers if they are visible from other hosts.
 You will need to complete details of programs running on them manually, though it might also be possible to categorize some of the components of the applications running on the unsupported platform either by which port it, or its counterpart, is listening on.

-The BMC Discovery discovery process uses standard techniques that should not de-stabilize elements of the infrastructure.
+The BMC Discovery discovery process uses standard techniques that do not de-stabilize elements of the infrastructure.